Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Experimental Setup

 For each input article, there may exist multiple human-judged acceptable candidates that preserve the same level of information.
 Due to the existence of these valid alternatives, identifying metrics that accurately capture the relevance and informativeness of a generated summary remains highly challenging \citep{Koh_2022}.

 Given an input text and a gold-standard output summary, the most common metrics used to evaluate the relevance of abstractive candidates are ROUGE-1, ROUGE-2, and ROUGE-L \citep{linROUGEPackageAutomatic}, which provide an F1-score based on $n$-gram overlap between the generated output and the reference summary.
 However, these metrics are often questioned, as they do not correlate strongly with human judgments \citep{deutschReExaminingSystemLevelCorrelations2022a}.
 Despite this limitation, ROUGE remains the primary score reported in a large number of studies, including ours.
 Acknowledging the weaknesses of ROUGE, the BERTScore (B.S.) \citep{zhangBERTScoreEvaluatingText2020} has been proposed to avoid this lack of relevance.
+To further extend our evaluation, we employ a fine-grained LLM-as-a-judge framework specifically tailored for summarization.
+This approach is inspired by the FineSurE evaluation methodology \citep{song2024finesurefinegrainedsummarizationevaluation}, with comprehensive implementation details provided in (Appendix~\ref{sec:appendixH}).
 We evaluate length controllability using the mean absolute error (MAE) between the generated and target lengths.
 Unless otherwise stated, lengths are measured in tokens as defined by each model’s tokenizer.

-\subsection{Hyperparameters and devices}
+\subsection{Hyperparameters and Devices}

-PRE-BART-L model was trained on the full training set with a batch size of 5, using the AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization} with $\beta_1 = 0.9$, $\beta_2 = 0.99$, $\epsilon = 1\times 10^{-8}$, and a learning rate of $1\times 10^{-5}$.
-Experiments were conducted on GENCI-IDRIS HPC resources using NVIDIA V100 GPUs \footnote{grant \texttt{2025–AD011016042}}.
+All models were trained on the full training set using the AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization}, with hyperparameters $\beta_1 = 0.9$, $\beta_2 = 0.99$, and $\epsilon = 1\times 10^{-8}$.
+The learning rate was set to $1\times 10^{-5}$.
+All reported experiments and results are evaluated on the full test split of each dataset.